180D-FW-2023/Team7/README.md

 # Repository Organization

 ### Container Labels
-Contains labels to affix to 4 containers, additional labels can be generated using the provided python script.
+Contains labels to affix to 4 containers, additional labels can be generated using the provided python script (```qrCodeGenerator.py```).
 Labels should follow the following convention:
 ``` Container_X ```